Cortnie Dee Photography provides wedding and portrait photography, and is based in McKinney, Texas.

 I have a high standard of customer service.
 When you book me, you aren't just getting a photographer.
 You're getting someone with coordination and planning experience.
 You're getting someone who has worked as a staff member at venues and knows certain rules you might not be privy to.
 You're getting someone who totally has helped couples build centerpieces days before the wedding.
-You get a hands-on, full-service human being who, on the day of your wedding will be with you ALL day - without hourly limitations - to capture every single moment (and will totally help run the day if you don't have a planner on your team).
+You get a hands-on, full-service human being who, on the day of your wedding will be with you every step of the way to capture every single moment that matters to you.

 I also don't require any additional purchases.
 You get high resolution, watermark-free images that you're free to print and recreate however you see fit.
 Of course, if you aren't the type to sit down and make an album, I'll happily help you with that and keep you as close to my costs as I can (plus a little bit of money for my time).
 When some photographers charge $1,000 for an album, I'm helping you keep that close to $200.

 So, with me, you get full timeline planning, dinner dates to vent about how crazy everything is, help picking out amazing vendors, and technically someone to help you set up (hey, I'm all-day.
 If you don't need photos until 12 but you want me there steaming linens at 8am, I'm your girl).
 Any wedding help you need, I'm on it.

 Do you offer payment plans?
 And how do I make payments?